-Yes.
-Once the consultation process has completed and we’ve appointed contractors the costs will be included in your 2019/2020 estimate which you'll receive around March 2019.
+If it's a contract then yes it will.
+Once the consultation process has completed and we’ve appointed the contractor, the costs will be added to your service charges.

 I’m a leaseholder but others in my block rent their flat.
 Am I paying for their service charge?

-I don’t get these particular services in my block of flats or estate.
+I don’t recognise the services in my block of flats or estate.
 Why are you writing to me?

-We think you receive some or all of the services because of where you live.
-Some services may not be as noticeable on a day-to-day basis for example the checking of fire extinguishers.
+We'll send you a letter if we think the works or services we're intending to carry out affect your home.
+Some services may not be as noticeable on a day-to-day basis, for example the checking of fire extinguishers.
 If you feel that you definitely don’t receive any of the services that we're consulting you about, then please make a written observation and we’ll double check our information.

 Comments and observations must be made in writing.
 You can: